bbc/gel/src/components/carousels.md

 ## Reference implementation

 ::: alert Important
-Reference implementations are intended to demonstate **what needs to be achieved**, but not necessarily how to achieve it.
+Reference implementations are intended to demonstrate **what needs to be achieved**, but not necessarily how to achieve it.
 That would depend on the technology stack you are working with.
-The HTML semantics, layout, and behavior of your implementation must conform to the reference implementation.
+The HTML semantics, layout, and behaviour of your implementation must conform to the reference implementation.
 Your JS framework, CSS methodology, and—most likely—content will differ.
 :::

 <include src="components/demos/carousels.html">